 Educators, technology coordinators, TOSAs, administrators and those who are looking to see how technology can support student achievement.
 Many sessions and exhibits will be of special value to those involved in Title I, School Improvement Program, Data and Assessment, Future Ready, English Language Development (ELD), Special Needs, and GATE.
 Thousands of teachers, administrators, students and parents, and other professionals will attend the four-day conference.

-Nearly 200 vendor displays featuring the latest in education technology resources.
+The exhibit area features nearly 200 vendor displays of current hardware, software, and other materials related to educational technology.
+Show hours have been scheduled to allow maximum time for attendees to interact with exhibitors.
 The Exhibit Hall is open Thursday, Friday and Saturday.
 Exhibits are open to all attendees and do not require an additional fee.
 Exhibit Hall Only passes available.
 Children under 16 are not allowed in the hall.

 Concurrent sessions are one-hour, presentations that address all areas of the curriculum and appeal to a variety of teachers.
 Sessions may be given by a single speaker, team or panel who can address the needs of the novice user of educational technology as well as the more experienced professional.
-The full list of concurrent sessions will be available via the Conference Online Program in January 2017.
+For the full list of concurrent sessions, see the Conference Online Program

 A Poster Session advertises research and projects where you can engage presenters one on one.
 CUE will simultaneously offer various two-hour poster sessions during each of the poster session timeslots throughout the conference.
-The full list of poster sessions will be available via the Conference Online Program in January 2017.
+For the full list of poster sessions, see the Conference Online Program

 These quick, 20-minute presentations focus on emerging and existing innovations to enhance learning, productivity, or understanding.
-They should be noncommercial, brief, and focus on one or two tips, techniques, or resources.
-The full list of CUE Tips will be available via the Conference Online Program in January 2017.
+They should benoncommercial, brief, and focus on one or two tips, techniques, or resources.
+For the full list of CUE Tips, see the Conference Online Program

 CUE provides spaces for selected vendors to present sessions.
-The full list of corporate sessions will be available via the Conference Online Program in January 2017.
+For the full list of corporate sessions, see the Conference Online Program

 First time at CUE?
 Want to jump-start your experience?
 Find out how the conference REALLY works — and meet some movers and shakers in the process.
 The orientation session will be available on Wednesday evening and Thursday morning.
-The schedule will be available via the Conference Online Program in January 2017.
+For the schedule, see the Conference Online Program

 Keynote and Spotlight speakers are sought from both inside and outside California and bring a national perspective to CUE.
-The full list of featured speakers sessions will be available via the Conference Online Program in January 2017.
+The full list of featured speaker sessions is available on the Conference Online Program

---- with your conference registration, you may attend one of our Workshops that are held Thursday, Friday and Saturday!
+--- with your conference registration, you may attend one of our Workshops that are held Wednesday, Thursday, Friday and Saturday!
 Workshops hold about 30-50 registrants.
-Workshops are 90-minutes or three hours of hands-on training to complement your concurrent sessions.
+Workshops are 90-minutes, three hours, or all day of hands-on training to complement your concurrent sessions.
 Sign up early as space is limited!

 CUE Rock Star Jam Sessions